-The Department of Health and Senior Services (DHSS) maintains a birth defects registry for Missouri resident live births based on linkage of defects reported on birth certificates, death certificates, hospital patient abstracts, enrollment data for state programs to assist affected families, such as the Hope program (formerly Children with Special Health Care Needs); and screening data such as the newborn hearing screening data set.
+The Department of Health and Senior Services (DHSS) maintains a passive birth defects registry for Missouri resident live births and fetal deaths based on linkage of defects reported on birth certificates, fetal death certificates, death certificates, and hospital discharge data.
 Cases include defects diagnosed and reported through the first year of life.

-The registry includes data for all births in the state, but is not complete for some counties in which a substantial proportion of residents use out-of-state hospitals.
-While birth and death certificates are available for Missouri residents using out-of-state hospitals, DHSS has limited access to patient abstract data from these hospitals.
+The registry includes data for all live births and fetal deaths in the state, but is not complete for some counties in which a substantial proportion of residents use out-of-state hospitals.
+While birth, fetal death, and death certificates are available for Missouri residents using out-of-state hospitals, DHSS has limited access to hospital discharge data from these hospitals.